pixlcore/blog/net-proc-watch.md

 <!-- Date: 2024/01/01 -->
 <!-- Tags: Networking, Linux, Perl -->

 So, I am building a monitoring app for Linux servers, and I need to be able to track and report real-time network throughput (bytes/sec), but do it *per process*.
+For example, I need to track how much bandwidth `curl` is using, versus other processes.
 "This will be easy", I thought.
 "I'll just read from the `/proc/` filesystem!
 Piece of cake!".

 After all, `/proc` has things like `/proc/PID/io` which contains I/O read/write statistics for each process: